navgarg/navgarg/index.md

 ## The Learnings

-Participation in GCI-2019, is perhaps one of the most important decisions I have taken in my life till now.
-Not only it introduced me to the vast ocean of knowledge and information available in the Open Source world, but it also helped in improving me abilities to work in a team and interact online with the fellow team members responsibly.
+Participating in GCI-2019, is perhaps one of the most important decisions I have taken in my life till now.
+I not only introduced me to the vast ocean of knowledge and information available in the Open Source world, but it also helped improve my abilities to work in a team and interact online with the fellow team members responsibly.

 Among the tasks I completed, the easy tasks were really fun to do.
 However, the challenging tasks took a little time.
 I had to ask mentors for help.
 Sometimes, I felt really dumb, as I was not able to think and find out a way even with the mentor helping me.
-But, all mentors of OSGeo are helpful; they motivated me to continue working to complete the task.
+But, all mentors of OSGeo are extremely helpful; they motivated me to continue working to complete the task.

 I now feel proud of my decision to work with OSGeo.
 I always felt interested in Geography and specially the cartography and this event has made me learnt a lot about OSGeo.
 I have learnt how big projects like GeoNode and GRASS are built, with the collective contribution of hundreds of people.